 The Flack Trust will fund Goods and Services Tax only where the organisation is unable to claim the corresponding input tax credit, e.g. where the organisation is not registered for GST.

-If your organisation has been invited to apply (in writing) by the trustees and is eligible to apply for a grant in accordance with the above requirements, applicants should complete the grant application form (refer to the link below) in full.
+If the above guidelines are satisfied, applicants should complete the grant application form (refer to the link below).
 Any additional information other than that required on the application form will not be considered.
-The application form should be sent by mail to the Chairman of Trustees at the postal address set out in the application form.
+The application form should be sent by email to the Chairman of Trustees at firstname.lastname@example.org.

 Organisations selected to apply for a grant will be notified by mail by 31 March of each calendar year.
 No other applications received during the year will be considered.